Ec2dieBee/NSPW/README.md

 HEV Battery - More damage,but also more bullet spread(Changes trace)

 # Other things
-You are NOT allowed to upload this addon to Workshop/other website(?)
+You are NOT allowed to upload this addon to Workshop/other website(maybe....???????)